AT&T Internet Air vs. Verizon: Which Internet Provider Is Best?

 Plans and pricing: AT&T Internet Air vs. Verizon

-AT&T Internet Air is a 5G home internet service originally designed for AT&T’s former DSL customers and now available in select states nationwide.
-Verizon’s 5G home internet service has been around longer and gets you faster speeds, while its Fios fiber internet packages remain the gold standard for top speed and reliability.
+Verizon 5G has been around longer and gets you faster speeds than AT&T’s 5G, while its Fios fiber internet packages remain the gold standard for speed and reliability.

 AT&T Internet Air plans and pricing